adav671/BellaBeat-Tracker/README.md

 # BellaBeat-Tracker
-Analyzing and cleaning data from a fitbit to find correlations and create reports.
+Analyzing and cleaning data from a fitbit to find correlations and create reports using R.